CLI Usage

 collabapp owner@example.org

-App commands
+App Commands

-command can either be called with --app
+command with --app

-arguments inside the working copy:
+or execute it without any arguments inside the working copy.

 $ cd example